 People are constantly determining whether or not you are authentic or just on your best behavior.
-The reason I believe leaders are constantly assessed is because people are looking for the right person to follow.
+The reason I believe leaders are constantly assessed is that people are looking for the right person to follow.
 They’re looking for someone they can learn from because they truly want to be their best.

 Observers are fast-paced, high-octane learners who not only are learning what you do but how you do it.
 We must remember that our personal code of conduct, aligned with our values system, is shaping the minds of on-lookers.

 To establish a Code of Conduct and develop a great culture in your organization, it’s not enough for people to follow you because of your position or title.
-That kind of followship is, more often than not, problematic in nature.
+That kind of fellowship is, more often than not, problematic in nature.

 Followers may be uncertain about a leader if that leader has failed to model the Code of Conduct that they expect from others.
 Code of Conduct must be laced with the practiced virtues of integrity, trustworthiness, honesty, compassion, and self-control.

 Personal Code of Conduct

 The leaders’ personal Code of Conduct affords leaders the capacity to lead well by focusing on principles that are larger than their own existence.
 It keeps them continually mindful of the pursuit of excellence.
 This propels leaders to think about their conduct and produce conscious achievement.

 Conscious achievement does not happen by accident, it is the result of consistency and specificity.
 It is with this mindset that the Code of Conduct is given life by leaders who exemplify the gold standard of leadership.